 Brizy vs Elementor: The Verdict

-It’s very hard to conclude which is the better between Brizy vs Elementor.
+It’s extremely hard to conclude which is the better between Brizy vs Elementor.
 The two come with a very intuitive visual editor to make web creation way easier and fun.
 In the end, it’s all depends on your needs.
 If you want to create an e-commerce site, for instance, we highly recommend Elementor.
 In addition to allowing you to customize nearly all of the parts of your site, you can also add more advanced features to your e-commerce site via add-ons.

 If you work for a web agency that creates websites for clients, Brizy might is a better-suited option as it offers a one-time purchase option and white label feature to allow you to replace the Brizy branding with your company branding.
 Be it Brizy or Elementor supports integration with custom field plugins like ACF and Pods.
 This is great as you can add specific features or functionalities to the website you are creating without installing too many plugins.
 You will enough with two plugins: the page builder of your choice and a custom field plugin.